febriansyahnr/go-mcp-server/README.md

 # pg-mcp-go

-**pg-mcp-go** is an enterprise-grade Model Context Protocol (MCP) server built in Go by Paper Indonesia.
+**pg-mcp-go** is an enterprise-grade Model Context Protocol (MCP) server built in Go by Paper Indonesia Development Team.
 It provides MCP tools as HTTP/SSE services with comprehensive enterprise infrastructure integrations including databases, caching, messaging, monitoring, and observability.

 ## Features